hsing013/rshell/README.md

 -Having more than two symbols, for example "ls -a &&& echo hello", will return an error

--The syntax for test has to be "test -e /home/path/file" or "[ -e /home/path/file ]" or "test /home/path/file" or "[ /home/path/file ]" or else it will return false.
-Flags can -e or -d or -f or none but the brackets must be surronded by a whitespace.
+-The syntax for the test feature has to have a space in between the flags, test, and brackets.
+ CORRECT(examples): "test -e /home/path/file", "test -e main.cpp", "test main.cpp", "[ -e file ]", "[ /path/file ]
+ INCORRECT(examples): "test-e file", "test -e/home/path", "[-e file]", "[ -e file]"

 -Parantheses that are 3 level deep may or may not work correctly.
 For example, "(((ls -a)) || ((echo Bill)) && (echo Gates))" will be wrong as it will trigger